Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

 **You must follow the rules described below when you contribute to Autoware.**
-Please read all of them carefully before you start coding.
+Please read the following carefully before you start coding.
-You are now part of the open-source community.
-You need to understand our rules.
 Thank you for your time.

 ## Pull Request